 Searle (1980) imagines a "Chinese room" in which a monolingual English-speaker sits.
 Chinese characters are passed into the room.
 The room's inhabitant consults a giant lookup table, and on the basis of what he sees, he passes other Chinese characters out of the room.
-If the lookup table is large enough and good enough and if we ignore issues of speed, in principle, according to Searle, the inhabitant's responses could so closely resemble real human responses that he would be mistaken for a fluent Chinese speaker, despite having no understanding of attach to, perhaps partly by using superficial cues that lead to the overattribution of mentality.
-On the other hand, a partial exception to the Emotional Alignment Design Policy might be justified if attachment toys can help cultivate moral sensibilities in children, assuming that when those children grow up, they can retain what was cultivated while coming to recognize those toys as not legitimate objects of serious moral consideration.
+If the lookup table is large enough and good enough and if we ignore issues of speed, then in principle, according to Searle, the inhabitant's responses could so closely resemble real human responses that he would be mistaken for a fluent Chinese speaker, despite having no understanding of attach to, perhaps partly by using superficial cues that lead to the overattribution of mentality.
+On the other hand, a partial exception to the Emotional Alignment Design Policy might be justified if attachment toys can help cultivate moral sensibilities in children, assuming that when those children grow up, they can retain what was cultivated while coming to recognize that the toys are not legitimate objects of serious moral consideration.

 Chinese.
+Thus, Searle says, mere intelligent-looking symbol manipulation is insufficient for conscious understanding and, specifically, the symbol manipulation that constitutes classical computation is insufficient to create conscious understanding in a machine.
 Ned Block (1978/2007) similarly imagines a mannequin whose motions are controlled by a billion people consulting a lookup table, whose resulting behavior is indistinguishable from that of a genuinely conscious person.
-Suppose Searle or Block is correct, and a being who behaves very similarly to a human being from the outside might not be genuinely conscious, if it is not constructed from the right types of materials or according to the right design principles.
-People seeing it only from the outside will presumably be inclined to misattribute a genuine stream of conscious experience to it - and if they open it up, they might have very little idea what to look for to settle the question of whether the thing genuinely is conscious (Block 2002/2007 even suggests that this might be an impossible question to settle).
+Suppose Searle or Block is correct and a being who outwardly behaves very similarly to a human being might not be genuinely conscious, if it is not constructed from the right types of materials or according to the right design principles.
+People seeing it only from the outside will presumably be inclined to misattribute a genuine stream of conscious experience to it - and if they open it up, they might have very little idea what to look for to settle the question of whether it genuinely is conscious (Block 2002/2007 even suggests that this might be an impossible question to settle).
 Analogous epistemic risks attend broadly Lovelacian and Penrosian views: How can we know whether an agent is free or pre-determined, operating merely algorithmically or with genuine conscious insight?
 This might be neither obvious from outside nor discoverable by cracking the thing open; and yet on such views, the answer is crucial to the entity's moral status.